 Remember when the huge new innovation called the internet caused the late 1990s “dotcom” stock market bubble?

 A transformative new thing comes along, like electricity or cars or the internet.
 People get really excited.
 The media promotes stories of people getting rich and how we’ll all have flying cars by the year 2000.
 It snowballs.
 People on the outside feel like there’s a cool inside joke they don’t understand, so they jump in without thinking about it.
 More snowballs.

 This is a common pattern.
 Crypto and blockchain are going through it, too.

 No one can predict the future.
 Maybe crypto is a fad and everything blows up.
-Maybe bitcoin and ether are like the first websites in the ‘90s, who fade away only to be replaced by the eventual winners like Google and Facebook.
+Maybe Bitcoin and Ethereum are like the first websites in the ‘90s, who fade away only to be replaced by the eventual winners like Google and Facebook.

 But it is the educated opinion of relevant leaders that there’s something to this whole crypto/blockchain thing.

 You can’t actually do much with the actual currencies for now.
-You can’t buy things with bitcoins in 99.9% of stores.
-The same is true for almost every other type of cryptocurrency (Ether, Ripple, Tron, etc.)
+You can’t buy things natively with Bitcoin in 99.9% of stores.
+The same is true for almost every other type of cryptocurrency.